HashNuke/rad-pike/README.md

 * Authentication/Authorization
 * Running messages thru plugins
 * Faye for websockets
+* Auto-scrolling on new message
+* Scroll to end on opening a conversation
 * Support widget embed
 * Filters for conversation list
 * Detect if platform is heroku and use in-process Faye